ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-1-3.md

-Introduction: The Role of The Lifelong Learner's Playbook
+The Role of The Lifelong Learner's Playbook
 =========================================================

 In today's rapidly changing world, lifelong learning has become essential for personal and professional growth and development.
 The ability to learn and adapt is critical for success in any field, as new technologies, trends, and challenges emerge.